 • Family, Friends and Fools – people who will give or loan you funds just because they want to help you.

-• Start Up loans – a government backed scheme to help business trading 24 months or under to access a loan, which is great as comes with FREE business mentoring.
-As a delivery partner for the scheme, it’s been a lifeline for the 200+ brands we’ve helped to get a loan.
+• Start Up loans – a government backed scheme to help business trading 36 months or under to access a loan, which is great as comes with FREE business support.
+We are working with GC Business Finance to help fashion entreprenuers access the loans.

 • Reward Crowdfunding –online platforms that allow you to raise funds in return for giving rewards.
 This can be used to pre-sell products and get product validation, so helps build your brand.

 • Banks – no doubt they have to be part of the mix (overdrafts, unsecured and secured loans) but can be tricky to get a loan if you don’t have security to back it up, and the interest charged can be prohibitive.

 • Merchant loans –for those selling online, they may be eligible for merchant finance from platforms such as Shopify or PayPal.
 They essentially advance you a loan to help you pay for stock, but you only pay back as an extra levy when you make a sale.
 You have to check the terms carefully and can be expensive long term, but can certainly help the cash flow.